theseniordads/monomental/DOCS/README.md

 We were seeing a lot of reference errors, where something in the code is pointing to a label Vlink can't find.
 Oddly enough, all these references were to local labels.
 We often used local labels in our subroutines for stuff like loops or decision branches.
 Oddly enough, these errors were not happening in other subroutines with local labels.
 We eventually determined that it was due to a timing macro that creates it's own loop complete with generated label.
 On Devpac this label would be compiled as a local label.
 However, VASM compiles it as a global label, which breaks local labels either side of it!
 Once we worked that out we changed the local labels to global ones in the affected subroutines, and successfuly compiled the source code to an Atari executable!

-There might be some config in VASM or source code syntax where we can make the macro compile a local label, but for now, we have a buildable source code!
+There might be some config in VASM or source code syntax where we can make the macro compile to a local label, but for now, we have a buildable source code!

 Now to get it running on an Atari...